-You can talk to any NABARD professional for the procedure of getting loans and any subsidies for commercial mud crab fattening.
+You can talk to any NABARD professional about the procedure of getting loans and any subsidies for commercial mud crab fattening.
 You should spend some margin money from your pocket.
-In case of small farmers 5%, medium scale farmers 10% and 15% of total cost of the project for other farmers.
-Interest rates and re-payments are fixed by Reserve Bank of India.
+In the case of small farmers 5%, medium-scale farmers 10%, and 15% of the total cost of the project for other farmers.
+Interest rates and re-payments are fixed by the Reserve Bank of India.

 Cost and Profits in Mud Crab Fattening

-The following is a sample project report of mud crab fattening in 0.1 hectare pond area.
+The following is a sample project report of mud crab fattening in the 0.1-hectare pond area.